 If the name Ghettoblaster doesn’t ring a bell, it should.
 Stop by this Midtown hotspot for a pint and for one of their famous brick oven pizzas.
 The hard ciders are also top-notch, as well as the top-level outdoor porch seating.

-Or the WAB as it’s called by Ferndale locals sits just north of 8 Mile and serves beers ranging from a Detroit Maiden IPA to the Woodward Avenue Blonde to a Passenger Porter, plus seasonal brews.
+The WAB, as it’s called by Ferndale locals, sits just north of 8 Mile and serves beers ranging from a Detroit Maiden IPA to the Woodward Avenue Blonde and a Passenger Porter to seasonal brews.

 6. B. Nektar Meadery – Ferndale